tcz717/DhtWalker/README.md

 # DhtWalker
 a magnet link spider written by C#

-* DhtWalker2 is right program.
+* DhtWalker2 is the current program.
 * The bittorrent library bases on MonoTorrent.